-Woman pushed onto subway tracks, killed by train at Times Square station; suspect in custody
+Woman pushed onto subway tracks, killed by train at Times Square station; suspect shouts ‘I am god’ in custody

 “This was a senseless, absolutely senseless, act of violence,” Sewell said.

-Simon Martial, 61, turned himself in shortly after the incident, Sewell said during a press conference Saturday afternoon.

-Martial had another encounter with another woman at the station before the fatal attack, Assistant Chief Jason Wilcox said.
+Martial, 61, had another encounter with another woman at the station before the fatal attack, Assistant Chief Jason Wilcox said.

 The first woman reported Martial “got in her face,” Wilcox said, making her fear for her safety.
 The woman said she thought he was going to push her onto the tracks, so she walked away.